 With an estimated one in every three Australians likely to suffer from tinnitus at some stage in their life*, it’s one of the most common – and frustrating – ear health issues.

 Tinnitus is a condition experienced as noise in the ears or head, that may sound like ringing, whistling, humming or hissing.
 For some this noise won’t bother them at all, while for others it can quickly impact quality of life and day-to-day functioning.

 “Many people will notice their tinnitus more in quiet situations, or early mornings or later at night, and often aren’t affected during the busy distractions of their day.
-Tinnitus works on a very psychological loop – the more you think about it, the more it can annoy you or interfere with your life, meaning the more we think about it again,” said Georgia.
+Tinnitus works on a very psychological loop – the more you think about it, the more it can annoy you or interfere with your life, meaning the more we think about it again,” said Julie.

-“You typically will experience/hear tinnitus at the pitch of your hearing loss, so for most people when we support the hearing loss with amplification – you are then hearing more sounds in your environment – and you can receive some relief from the tinnitus,” said Georgia.
+“You typically will experience/hear tinnitus at the pitch of your hearing loss, so for most people when we support the hearing loss with amplification – you are then hearing more sounds in your environment – and you can receive some relief from the tinnitus,” said Julie.